sampsyo/cs6120/content/blog/2019-12-12-dfg-cover/index.md

 <img src="embench-profiling_best-stencil-combos-per-benchmark_half-1.png" width=100%/>
 <img src="embench-profiling_best-stencil-combos-per-benchmark_half-2.png" width=100%/>

+As stated above, a coverage of 100% is elusive because of our restrictions on what instructions we consider.
+An interesting component of this profiling data is that as expected, static and dynamic coverage correlate, but which is better depends on the particular benchmark.
+From smaller scale experimentation, the coverage also varies based on the compiler flags used to generate the original LLVM IR.
+In particular, running at a more aggressive `-03` optimization level (rather than the `-01` used here) changes the coverage metrics as loops are statically unrolled, introducing more redundancy.

 ### Embench case study: `nettle-256sha`

 Digging into `nettle-256sha`, the benchmark with the best coverage, we can see